litebird/litebird_sim/docs/source/mapmaking.rst

     result = lbs.make_destriped_map(obs=obs, params=params)
     healpy.mollview(result.destriped_map)

-The result is an instance of the class :class:`DestriperResult`, which is similar to :class:`BinnerResult` but it contains much more information.
+The result is an instance of the class :class:`.DestriperResult`, which is similar to :class:`.BinnerResult` but it contains much more information.

-We will now explain how a destriper works and what is the meaning of each parameter in the classes :class:`.DestriperParameter` and :class:`.DestriperResult`.
+We will now explain how a destriper works and what is the meaning of each parameter in the classes :class:`.DestriperParameters` and :class:`.DestriperResult`.
 Apart from KS2009, another source of information is the file ``test/test_destriper.py``: it compares the results of the destriper with the analytical solution of the simple 7-sample model we are